This blog post is dedicated to the two big eCommerce platforms that you can use to build your business eCommerce website.

 - Implement different shipping options and shipping rates

 - Utilise geo-location to make shipping and tax calculations easier for different customers

 - Allow users to Register and guest checkout

 - Store owners can easily inventory manage

 - Store owners can send out emails using the email templates

 WooCommerce also has various plugins that extend the core functionality of WooCommerce.

 Shopify is a proprietary eCommerce platform meaning it’s not open-source.

-Because Shopify is proprietary, it does not use WordPress.
+Because Shopify is a proprietary website technology, it does not use WordPress.
 Boo hiss!
 We love WordPress here at Canny.